abknayeem/lung_cancer_prediction/README.md

 - **Longitudinal Study for Monitoring Health Progress:** Establish a long-term study to observe changes in health risk factors and survival over time.
 - **Optimization of Hyperparameters through Automated Tuning:** Improve model performance by optimizing hyperparameters in an efficient, systematic way.
 - **Inclusion of Genetic and Biomarker Data:** Enhance model precision by incorporating genetic and biomarker data, which can be highly indicative of cancer progression and survival.

-Continuous data monitoring and analysis will help adapt strategies to meet changing market demands and improve business outcomes.

 ## Dataset Source
 Kaggle: kaggle.com/datasets/thedevastator/cancer-patients-and-air-pollution-a-new-link/data